symfony/symfony-docs/messenger.rst

                     ->multiplier(2)
                     ->maxDelay(0)
-                    // applies randomness to the delay that can prevent the thundering herd effect ->jitter(0.1)
+                    // applies randomness to the delay that can prevent the thundering herd effect
+                    // the value (between 0 and 1.0) is the percentage of 'delay' that will be added/subtracted ->jitter(0.1)
                     // override all of this with a service that
                     // implements Symfony\Component\Messenger\Retry\RetryStrategyInterface
                     ->service(null)
             ;
         };

+.. versionadded:: 7.1

+    The ``jitter`` option was introduced in Symfony 7.1.

 .. tip::